What I learned from the book Designing Data-Intensive Applications

 Here are the key insights and lessons from this chapter:

-🎲 Faults, Partial Failures, and Nondeterminism.
+Faults, Partial Failures, and Nondeterminism.
 Distributed systems are fundamentally nondeterministic.
 Nodes can fail silently, networks can drop messages, and software can behave unpredictably.
 Partial failures aren't just common, they're the norm.
 This unpredictability makes building distributed systems inherently more difficult.

-📡 Networks are unreliable (and always will be).
+Networks are unreliable (and always will be).
 The reality of modern networks is that they're asynchronous packet networks.
 That means messages sent between nodes come with no delivery guarantees; packets can be delayed, dropped, or duplicated.
 Usually, we handle these problems with timeouts and chaos testing (as seen on Netflix’s Chaos Monkey).

 "A system is Byzantine fault-tolerant if it continues operating correctly even when some nodes lie."

-🌱 Liveness ("something good eventually happens"): For example, "eventually receiving a response."
+Liveness ("something good eventually happens"): For example, "eventually receiving a response."
 Liveness may have conditions, e.g., provided a network partition eventually heals.

 This chapter reminds me a lot of the Fallacies of Distributed Computing.
 Read more about it here.

-The power of streams ⏩
+The power of streams

-⚡Stream processing.
-In contrast, stream processing deals with data event-by-event in real-time (or near real-time).
-Instead of processing a million records after the fact, a stream processor handles events continuously as they happen (e.g., processing user actions on a website to update a real-time dashboard or trigger alerts).
+Stream processing.
+In contrast, stream processing processes data event-by-event in real time (or near real time).
+Instead of processing a million records after the fact, a stream processor processes events continuously as they occur (e.g., user actions on a website to update a real-time dashboard or trigger alerts).
 The benefit is low latency – you don’t have to wait for a scheduled job, you get insights or trigger actions immediately.
 However, stream processing is typically more complex to implement reliably (you deal with issues like exactly-once processing, out-of-order events, etc., which the book does touch on).
-Note that the presentation of exactly-once semantics in the book is is overly simplified.
+Note that the book's presentation of exactly-once semantics is overly simplified.

 What I loved is how the book ties stream processing to the earlier concepts.
 For instance, the log abstraction reappears: a database’s change log can be viewed as a stream of events.
 This is the idea behind Change Data Capture (CDC), where changes in a database are captured and streamed to other systems for processing.